Gerrothorax: Diet

 A 2008 study showed that Gerrothorax lifted its head rather than dropping its jaw when catching prey, which has been compared to how a toilet seat opens.
-In 2011 the skull of Gerrothorax was scanned using microtomography, revealing that the braincase and palatoquadrate regions are highly ossified.
 A 2013 study argued that Gerrothorax consumed prey using suction feeding.
 Gerrothorax had strong muscles capable of both raising the cranium and lowering the jaw rapidly.
 The robust internal gill apparatus would have expelled water through the gills during this motion, creating intense pressure in the throat that would suck in small prey items.
 The gill arches were also covered in small denticles, prohibiting any prey from escaping once devoured.
 Although suction feeding is common in fish and modern larval amphibians, Gerrothorax differs from these animals by its lack of cranial kinesis, meaning that its cranial bones had fused joints and could not flex against each other to create more negative space or to envelop prey.

+Life history

+Osteohistological analysis has shown that Gerrothorax was extremely developmentally and metabolically plastic, having extremely wide norms of reaction that enabled it to live in an extreme diversity of environmental conditions.

+Evolutionary stasis

 The fossil record of Gerrothorax pulcherrimus extends 35 million years from the Ladinian stage of the Middle Triassic to the Rhaetian stage of the Late Triassic.
 Throughout this time span, specimens of the species show few morphologic differences, making G. pulcherrimus an extreme example of evolutionary stasis.
 G. pulcherrimus may have remained unchanged for so long because it could tolerate a wide range of ecological conditions.
 Although it always needed to live in an aquatic habitat, G. pulcherrimus may have been able to live in a variety of different water bodies with a wide range of salinity.
+Its extremely variable life history has been cited as the reason for the species remaining in evolutionary stasis for so long.